-Congee was traditionally a way to stretch your rice reserves by boiling it down into a glorious gloopy porridge to get the most out of it.
-It holds a special place in Hong Kong’ers hearts, as many grew up eating the stuff which comes in various forms – mainly driven by the variety of condiments that can be added.
-These can include minced beef, liver, century eggs, lean sliced pork, blood cakes or even sliced fish.
-Sometimes a combination of any of the above will work!
-And it’s always garnished with julienned ginger and peanuts for textual fun.
-In my experience, it’s a quintessential Hong Kong dish that must be tried for a authentic local dining experience.
-We came to the 24hr Seaview Congee Shop in the bustling Mong Kok district of HK.
+Congee was traditionally a way to stretch rice reserves, boiling it down into a glorious, gloopy porridge to make the most of every grain.
+It holds a special place in the hearts of Hongkongers, many of whom grew up eating it in its countless variations, largely defined by the condiments that accompany it.
+These can include minced beef, liver, century egg, lean sliced pork, blood cakes, or even sliced fish.
+Sometimes, a combination of all of the above works beautifully.
+It’s almost always garnished with julienned ginger and peanuts, adding a welcome bit of texture and contrast.
+In my experience, congee is a quintessential Hong Kong dish – one that anyone seeking an authentic local dining experience simply must try.
+We made our way to the 24-hour Seaview Congee Shop in the bustling Mong Kok district, where this humble comfort food is elevated into something unforgettable.

-They call this an ox tongue, as it bears resemblance to one, well according to the locals anyway, hence the name.
-It is without a doubt a delicious, crispy, doughy sweet thing that screams comfort.
+They call this an ox tongue because, according to the locals, it resembles one, hence the name.
+What it really is, though, is a delicious, crispy-yet-doughy sweet treat that absolutely screams comfort.
 I always order it.
-Don’t be fooled that you’d get slim eating it though!
+Just don’t be fooled into thinking it’s waistline-friendly!

 Ice cold sweet lemon tea always goes down a treat.
 It’s a ubiquitous HK drink.